-With this being the first Blog Post in our new forum and website, I think it is important to explain why Moulton & Hardin, Inc. / M&H OneSource's (M&H) HCM platform is so powerful, what we have providing our customers and clients for many years, and the important role our platform plays in today's business compliance and efficiency initiatives.
+With this being the first Blog Post in our new website, I think it is important to explain why Moulton & Hardin, Inc. / M&H OneSource's (M&H) HCM platform is so powerful, what we have providing our customers and clients for many years, and the important role our platform plays in today's business compliance and efficiency initiatives.

 As someone who has been marketing software for the past nine years, I've learned how carelessly vendors tend to phrase how their solutions are "integrated" with each other or with other vendors.
 The way it's marketed can look fantastic on a piece of collateral or on a website, but when it comes down to actually using the solution, it can be different.